AliceO2Group/QualityControl/doc/Configuration.md

     "postprocessing": {
       "ExamplePostprocessingID": {            "": "ID of the PP Task.", "active": "true",                     "": "Activation flag.
-If not \"true\", the PP Task will not be run.", "taskName": "MyPPTaskName",           "": ["Name of the task, used e.g. in the QCDB.
+If not \"true\", the PP Task will not be run.", "critical": "true",                   "": "if false the task is allowed to die without stopping the workflow, default: true", "taskName": "MyPPTaskName",           "": ["Name of the task, used e.g. in the QCDB.
 If empty, the ID is used.", "Less than 14 character names are preferred."], "className": "namespace::of::PPTask", "": "Class name of the PP Task with full namespace.",